Phantas0s/ottosocial/README.md

 **NOTES**:

 * If `logpath` is not filled, the default output will be the shell.
-I advise you to use a logpath and tailing it at all time to see every errors.
+I advise you to use a logpath and tailing it at all time to see every error.
 * If `verify` is `true`, ottosocial will stop if one (or more) tweets are invalid.

 You can either way use flags, a configuration file, or both at the same time.